HardlyDifficult/Crypto/Tutorials/Decentraland/creeps.md

 This hosts your server for local testing, at ws://localhost:8087

-And in the third prompt, navigate the the project directory:
+And in the third prompt, navigate the the project directory and run:

 ```
 dcl start